 Cost of Living Adjustment (COLA)

-Trustees in charge of the Social Security Trust Fund anticipate that the fund will run out of reserves in 2033.
+Trustees in charge of the Social Security Trust Fund anticipate that the fund will run out of reserves in 2034.
 While this does not mean the system will go broke, the implication is that the Trust Fund will not be able to live up to 100% of its financial commitments to its beneficiaries.
 In fact, if the future projections are correct, Congress does not act, and funds do run out in 2034, roughly 80% of benefits will be payable.
 In other words, there is an automatic 20% benefit cut for beneficiaries.
-A number of proposals have been made in the past to make changes in the factors that impact Social Security payouts in order to ensure its long-term financial solvency.
+A number of proposals have been made over the years to make changes in the factors that impact Social Security payouts in order to ensure its long-term financial solvency.
 Those proposals for a Social Security do-over include:

 - Raise the Social Security Retirement age gradually so that beneficiaries have to wait to file and receive benefits.
 (Click here to view Social Security’s analysis of the Projected Effects of a Proposal to Increase the Full Retirement Age)

-- Reduce the number and amount of benefits that are available to dependents.
+- Reduce the number and amount of benefits that are available to dependents or-high income individuals.

-- Raise the payroll tax to increase the amount of money flowing into the Trust Fund (or make all earnings subject to the payroll tax)
+- Raise the payroll tax cap to increase the amount of money flowing in the Trust Fund (or make all earnings subject to the payroll tax)

 - Increase the tax on benefits.

 - Change the COLA calculation to a slower measure of inflation.

 - Apply the Social Security Tax to net investment income of high income earners.